latczar/SalesTestAutomation/README.md

 ## Reporting

-Will be adding test reporting function in the future.
-As well as a plugin to support CI and also to have the individual test reports joined as one via the Jenkins Cucumber-JVM-Reports plugin which is yet to be configured.
+For Test Report generation, the project has been integrated with Cucumber-JVM 6 ExtentReports Adapter plugin and is properly configured as of writing.
+This plugin creates detailed HTML Spark and PDF Extent Reports, reports can be seen in the test-output folder of the project folder.
+Future updates for Test Report generation would be the integration of a plugin to support CI and also to have the individual test reports joined as one via the Jenkins Cucumber-JVM-Reports plugin which is yet to be configured.